 Visit our new GoFundMe page, where you can pre-order the Standard Hardcover Edition of the Thebaid Book, as well as the Deluxe Limited Edition in Bonded Leather, plus receive additional valuable rewards.
 We also have discounts up to 33% off for multiple copies.

-You can contribute directly via the PayPal button in the right-hand column; simply indicate in the comments which perks you are selecting, or if you have any questions.
+You can contribute directly via the PayPal button in the right-hand column; simply indicate in the comments which rewards you are selecting, or if you have any questions.

 I hope you’ll join me in becoming a Thebaid Pilgrim, and help support this worthy project with your donations and prayers! ~ Thank you!

 What is the North American Thebaid Project?